Communion and Liberation: The life of CL

 The experience of life proposed by Communion and Liberation revolves around what Giussani considered to be the dimensions of Christian life: culture, charity, and mission.
 CL continues to be represented in secondary schools under the name of GS, while Communion and Liberation - University (CLU) informally encompasses the university students involved.
 Different forms of consecrated life are also present in the movement: Memores Domini, the Fraternity of St. Joseph, the Priestly Fraternity of St. Charles Borromeo, and the Sisters of Charity of the Assumption.

 School of Community

-A recurring activity in Communion and Liberation is catechesis through School of Community (SoC), typically focusing on a text by Giussani or the Magisterium, organized by individual communities and open to the public.
+A recurring activity in Communion and Liberation is catechesis through the School of Community (SoC), typically focusing on a text by Giussani or the Magisterium, organized by individual communities and open to the public.

 Since the early stages of GS, Giussani had established his primary goals to be education to Christian maturity and collaboration in the mission of the Church in every aspect of life.
 The School of Community aims to be a method to verify the presence of Christ in one's life, delving into the relationship between faith and reason and, more specifically, how human reason can approach the mystery of God and the Incarnation.
 Participants help each other grow in awareness of how communion with Christ can give birth to a new humanity.